 Vu Nguyen Ngo, Ph.D.

 Dr. Ngo’s laboratory in the Department of Systems Biology focuses on genetic and epigenetic mechanisms of cancer mutations and their interactions in driving tumor development.
-His laboratory employs large-scale functional genetic screens using RNA interference technology in combination with genomics and proteomics approaches to dissect disease mechanisms in lymphoid malignancies.
-He also has a special focus on developing animal tumor models for aggressive lymphomas including mantle cell lymphoma.
+His laboratory employs large-scale functional genetic screens using RNA interference and CRISPR technology in combination with genomics and proteomics approaches to dissect disease mechanisms in lymphoid malignancies.
+He also has a special focus on dissecting the mechanisms of deregulated B-cell receptor signaling and therapy resistance in aggressive lymphomas including mantle cell lymphoma.

 Dr. Ngo completed his B.A. degree from the University of California Berkeley and earned a Ph.D. in biomedical sciences from the University of California San Francisco.
 His postdoctoral training was with Dr. Louis M. Staudt at the National Cancer Institute, National Institutes of Health, Bethesda, Maryland.
-Dr. Ngo is an award recipient of the American Society of Hematology Scholar Award, the Gabrielle's Angel Foundation for Cancer Research, the Department of Defense's Career Development, and the Concern Foundation for Cancer Research.
+Dr. Ngo is an award recipient of the American Society of Hematology Scholar Award, the Gabrielle's Angel Foundation for Cancer Research, the Department of Defense's Career Development, the Concern Foundation for Cancer Research, and NIH Research Grant Awards.

 Education & Experience